What happens to bull calves from dairy farms? Are all bull calves used for veal?

 A few years ago we started selling our bull calves to a farmer who lives about 10 miles from us.
 When we have a couple of calves that are about a week old, we shoot him a text and set up a time for him to come and pickup the calves.
 He comes over, pays us whatever the current market price is for each calf and then takes his new calves home.

-While many people believe that all bull calves go to veal production, that’s not true at all.
+While many people believe that all dairy bull calves are used for veal production, that’s not true at all.
 In the US, veal isn’t nearly as popular as it once was and today only a small percent of bull calves are raised for veal.
 Most dairy bull calves today are raised for beef.

 These boys are some of the baby bull calves that were born on our farm.
 As you can see from the photos, they are growing and doing well being cared for by Kurt and Melissa, the farmers who we sell them too.